vic/typhon/README.md

 - Bootstrap. write the Typhon compiler in python.

+## Contributing

+Typhon is on its early days, so if you want to help, just ask, and I'll give you commit bit.

+We need a logo, but i'm really bad at design stuff, so if you have designing skills, I'd been thinking a cool logo for Thyphon could be a tornado of two or three little python snakes :)

 ## About Typhon

   The name was choosen as a funny anagram of 'Python'.